Best gear for New York Yankees fans in 2023

 New York Yankees logo thirst hydration water bottle (32 oz), $40Buy from Fanatics for $40

-Derek Jeter New York Yankees Mitchell & Ness Cooperstown Collection 1995 Batting Practice jersey: $63
+Derek Jeter New York Yankees Mitchell & Ness Cooperstown Collection 1995 Batting Practice jersey

 Show your appreciation and nostalgia for Mr. November with this New York Yankees Cooperstown Collection 1995 Batting Practice jersey, featuring a mesh design and Derek Jeter's number.
 And if you're the kind of person who just isn't a size medium, knock those sizing fears right out of the park.
 This body-friendly top is available in sizes S-5XL.

-Derek Jeter New York Yankees Mitchell & Ness Cooperstown Collection 1995 Batting Practice jersey, $63 (reduced from $90)Buy from Fanatics for $63
+Derek Jeter New York Yankees Mitchell & Ness Cooperstown Collection 1995 Batting Practice jersey, $90Buy from Fanatics for $90

 New York Yankees Nike home blank replica jersey

 If you're not looking to play favorites when it comes to the Yankees, this home blank replica jersey has you covered.
-(You can use all that extra room for autographs from your favorite players, refs or mascots.
+(You can use all that extra room for autographs from your favorite players.
 Just sayin'.)

 With detailed New York Yankees graphics and a comfortable full-button front, this piece makes a great go-to shirt or layer for game day.
 Available in sizes M-4XL.